Seaton Carew: Landmarks

 In southern Seaton Carew is the bus station, with a renovated, Grade II listed Art Deco clock tower and shelters.
 South of this is a beachside car park overlooking Seaton Carew Wreck, the protected remains of a wooden collier vessel on the beach below the tide line.

 There are numerous other wrecks both in the beach and just off shore.

 Further south east beyond the village is Seaton Carew Golf Course.

 The course is sandwiched between the coastal sand dunes and Seaton Common marsh, all known collectively as Seaton Dunes and Common an SSSI.

 The coastal dunes lead south-east to North Gare breakwater, a concrete pier built between 1882 and 1892 protecting the northern side of the mouth of the Tees.

 Second World War anti-tank blocks still remain on the beach on the seaward side of the breakwater, and the breakwater itself is fenced off as part of its concrete surface is in a dangerous condition after a partial collapse.

 Due south of the breakwater is Seaton Snook a promontory into the mouth of the Tees that has lent its name to other areas of land close by.

 To the west of Seaton Carew is the Durham Coast Railway Line and the Seaton Carew railway station.

 Transport

 Road

 Seaton Carew is served by the A178 road.

-Stagecoach Hartlepool provide Monday to Saturday daytime bus services to Seaton Carew from Throston Grange and Hartlepool Town Centre on service 1 and alternate buses on service 1 extend from Seaton Carew to Middlesbrough and Port Clarence.
+Stagecoach Hartlepool provide bus services to Seaton Carew from Throston Grange and Hartlepool Town Centre on service 1 seven days a week.
+Alternate buses on service 1 extend from Seaton Carew to Middlesbrough and Port Clarence.